 The Feudal System

 Feudalism emerged in response to the need for governments to be able to protect their subjects.
 The system worked because lower classes agreed to serve upper classes in exchange for protection.
 When the system ran smoothly, it led to peace and prosperity for everyone.
-Above all, the king relied on the system to enable him to run the land smoothly.
+Above all, the king relied on the system to enable him to run the kingdom smoothly.

-In exchange for the power the nobles got over the local population, they pledged their loyalty to the King.
-Part of that loyalty meant a willingness to raise a local army should the King call for it.
-(In those days, armies were localized and ordinary men took up arms at the command of their local nobility).
+In exchange for their power, the nobles pledged their loyalty to the king.
+Part of that loyalty meant a willingness to raise a local army should their king call for it.
+During the Middle Ages, armies were localized, and ordinary men took up arms at the command of their local nobility.